 These exams will test your clinical capabilities through a series of scenarios where you'll be faced with a problem in our simulated ward and assessed on how you deal with this.

 You will either be given instructions to perform a clinical task or respond to an actor pretending to have symptoms.
 These assessments are a great way to show your knowledge and practical skills as well as demonstrate you can stay calm and make good decisions under pressure.

-This is a self-led project that you will add to each year.
-This gives you the opportunity to reflect on your progress and ensure the development of core skills alongside aspects of professional practice.
+This is a part of the formal assessment in each year of the programme.
+It gives you the opportunity to reflect on your progress and ensure the development of core skills alongside aspects of professional practice.

 Medical Licensing Assessment (MLA)

-From 2023 onwards: all doctors practicing in the UK will need to pass the MLA which is formed of two parts: an applied knowledge test and a professional skills assessment.
-You'll undertake this assessment so that by the time you graduate, you are licensed to practice as a doctor.
+From 2024 onwards all doctors practicing in the UK will need to pass the MLA which is formed of two parts: an applied knowledge test and a professional skills assessment.
+You'll undertake this assessment so that by the time you graduate, you are able to be licensed to practice as a doctor.

 You'll learn the basic principles of the normal structure and function of body systems, and be introduced to broad categories of disease (for example, infection and cancer).

-Classroom-based teaching is complemented by the development of your vocational skills through clinical skills practice, and hands-on experience on wards and in general practice.
+Classroom-based teaching is complemented by the development of your vocational skills through clinical skills practice, meeting real patients and ward experience.
 This is something you'll gain from the start of Level 1.